antzGames/Godot-4.3-Vertex-Animation-Instancing-Demo/README.md

 - Ability to set a unique animation track per instance.
 - Can assign a unique tint color per instance.
 - A free unused float value for future functionality.
+- Press F3 for debug menu and FPS counter.

 ## Limitations